All Episodes

 That's how bad it is.

-There's a story about this woman, this Julie Talburg McMahon, the friend of Bill's co-owner of an energy firm that was pledged two million dollars by his charity, and they also got money from the U.S. government for crying out loud.
+There's a story about this woman, this Julie Talbert McMahon, the friend of Bill's, co-owner of an energy firm that was pledged $2 million by his charity, and they also got money from the U.S. government for crying out loud.

-Um, I don't think Donald Trump is gonna do a darn thing to hold back when it comes to Hillary.
+I don't think Donald Trump is going to do a darn thing to hold back when it comes to Hillary.

-Is another story out there about Sally Miller, Hillary and her coke abot.
+There's another story out there about Sally Miller, Hillary, and her coke habit.

 I have no idea if that's any truth to that.